• Skip to primary navigation

 The strawberry chia seed pudding recipe uses simple ingredients, but please see the recipe card below for the full list and exact measurements.

 Chia seeds - Black, white, or a mix of whole chia seeds will work.
 Be sure to use whole chia seeds, not ground.
 Old chia seeds may not plump as well as fresh ones.
+For more vegan chia puddings, try lemon blueberry chia pudding or chia pineapple pudding.

 I tested with three different brands of whole chia seeds using the same recipe, and they all thickened the pudding at different rates.
 One brand thickened almost immediately, another one didn’t thicken until after 3 hours of being in the refrigerator, and the third brand wasn’t thick until the following morning.
 Please keep potential variances with seeds in mind when making your chia pudding.

 Dairy-free milk - Use your favorite unsweetened non-dairy milk.
 You may want to adjust the maple syrup if you use sweetened milk.
-I prefer my chia pudding on the thicker side, if you don’t you may want to adjust the ratio of milk.
-We all have different preferences so alter the milk and sweetener to suit your needs.
-If your brand of chia seeds starts to gel almost instantly you may want to add a little more liquid, you can always wait until morning to see if it’s too thick.
+I prefer my chia pudding on the thicker side, if you don’t, you may want to adjust the ratio of milk.
+We all have different preferences, so alter the milk and sweetener to suit your needs.
+If your brand of chia seeds starts to gel almost instantly, you may want to add a little more liquid, you can always wait until morning to see if it’s too thick.

 Maple syrup - Pure maple syrup is used to sweeten the chia pudding, but agave syrup can also be used.
 The recipe calls for two teaspoons, but adjust the amount to suit your preference for sweetness and how sweet your milk is.